Florida Laws for Scooters, Mopeds and Other Motorized Bikes

-- Cannot exceed 30 miles per hour on level ground
+- * Cannot exceed 30 mph on level ground

 Motorized scooters do not have to be registered with the FLHSMV, and you don’t need to wear a helmet if you’re at least 16 years old.
 However, you still need to be licensed to ride a motorized scooter in Florida, though any driver’s license is accepted.

 You also need to be at least 16 years old and have a driver’s license to ride a motor scooter on the road.
 While riding, you would be held to the same laws as operators of other motor vehicles: For example, if you're stopped riding the scooter while intoxicated, you could receive a DUI.